 Jump down to Principal Investigators | SERC Staff | Evaluation and Research Team

-I am a professor in the Geology Department at the College of William & Mary and am co-director of the Marine Science Minor Program.
+I am a professor in the Geology Department at William & Mary and am co-director of the Marine Science Minor Program.
 I teach a variety of courses including Reading the Earth (a freshman seminar), The Sedimentary Record, andCollege Science Teaching .
 I have worked on a variety of professional development programs, including SAGE 2YC, On the Cutting Edge, a professional development program for current and future geoscience faculty that was funded by the National Science Foundation Division of Undergraduate Education, and the Building Strong Geoscience Departments Program.
 I was Chair of the Geology Department for eight years.
-When I was Dean of Undergraduate Studies, Arts and Sciences, at William and Mary, I was the Chief Transfer Officer and also served on the State Committee on Transfer.
+When I was Dean of Undergraduate Studies, Arts and Sciences, at William & Mary, I was the Chief Transfer Officer and also served on the State Committee on Transfer.

 Eric BaerInstructor, Geology, Highline College

 I am an instructor at Highline College.
 I teach a wide variety of geoscience courses including Geologic Catastrophes and am a PI on the Math You Need When You Need It, a project to develop and test online quantitative support modules for introductory geoscience students.
 I have a particular interest in developing a community of community college faculty to exchange information and ideas about the wide variety of roles that we fill.
 To that end, I have been involved in several projects that support 2YC faculty attendance and participation at the national meetings of the Geological Society of America.
 I have a PhD in volcanology from the University of California Santa Barbara and a Bachelor's degree from Carleton College.

 Jan HodderSenior Lecturer, Oregon Institute of Marine Biology, University of Oregon